 The print comes with a soft white archival mat packaged in a recyclable clear bag.
 It also may be ordered with a black wood gallery frame featuring one archival, acid-free white mat, conservation clear glass, Kraft paper dust cover on back and hanging hardware.
 To design a custom frame specifically styled for your decor, please contact us for details.

 The design is also available as a blank note card and in packs of six.
+Cards may be customized with a message inside for invitations, etc.

 About the Artist: